 Skip to main content

-TimeSeries Scaling
+Timeseries Scaling

-This guide explains how to rescale TimeSeries to a different calendar.
+This guide explains how to rescale timeseries to a different calendar.

 Introduction

-Rescaling TimeSeries is the process of changing the changing the calendar of the TimeSeries and fitting the data using that new calendar.
+Rescaling timeseries is the process of changing the changing the calendar of the TimeSeries and fitting the data using that new calendar.

 Rescaling from a high frequency calendar to a low frequency calendar, e.g. Daily to Monthly is called aggregation